 Are there different sizes of raisins?

 California Raisins come in three sizes: Select, Small, and Mixed.
 Select size raisins means that no more than 60 percent, by weight, of all the raisins will pass through round perforations 8.7mm (22/64-inch) in diameter.
-Small or midget size raisins means that 95 percent, by weight, of all the raisins will pass through round perforations 9.5mm (24/64-inch) in diameter, and not less than 70 percent, by weight, of all raisins will pass through round perforations 8.7mm (22/64-inch) in diameter.
-Mixed size raisins means a mixture which does not meet either the requirements for Select size, or for Small or midget size.
+Small size raisins means that 95 percent, by weight, of all the raisins will pass through round perforations 9.5mm (24/64-inch) in diameter, and not less than 70 percent, by weight, of all raisins will pass through round perforations 8.7mm (22/64-inch) in diameter.
+Mixed size raisins means a mixture which does not meet either the requirements for Select size or for Small size.

 What is Raisin juice concentrate?